ojalaw/INTOL-MP1/README.md

 ![Image of color pallete in the project](README-images/color-wheel.png "Optional title")

 The use of these colors creates a clean and modern look that is easy on the eyes and helps to highlight the content on the website.
-I've also gone for dark colours as i believe it to be symbolic when presenting intelligence products, intelligence is usually dark in the dark when in a military environment, I have tried to portray it that way by using a dark coloured theme.
+I've also gone for dark colours as I believe it to be symbolic when presenting intelligence products, intelligence is usually dark in the dark when in a military environment, I have tried to portray it that way by using a dark coloured theme.
 Using black, greys and white is also an easy way to ensure there were not any contrasting issues throughout the website.
 In future updates, I may consider adding a bright color accent to the color scheme to create more visual interest.

 ### Typography